dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-17-Force-of-Recurrent-Neural-Networks.md

 </p>

 <span class='red'>I-know-everything:</span>  So, Padwan today we are going to study about language through the lens of Neural Networks.
 Let me get philosophical for a bit, and show how we are what today because we are able to communicate which each other the ideas, the ideas to push the human race forward.
-Language has been a critical cornerstone to the foundation of human mankind and will also play a critical role in human-computer world.*Don't send terminator vibes, transmitting [JARVIS](https://marvel-movies.fandom.com/wiki/J.A.R.V.I.S.) vibes....*
+Language has been a critical cornerstone to the foundation of human mankind and will also play a critical role in human-computer world.*Blocking terminator vibes, transmitting [JARVIS](https://marvel-movies.fandom.com/wiki/J.A.R.V.I.S.) vibes....*

-<span class='green'>I-know-nothing:</span> Does this mean that it will be like Image where computer understand only numbers, the underlying language will be converted to numbers and where some neural network does it's magic?
+<span class='green'>I-know-nothing:</span> Does this mean that it will be the case where image where computer understand only numbers, the underlying language will also be converted to numbers and where some neural network does it's magic?

 <span class='red'>I-know-everything:</span> Bingo, that's exactly right.
-As Image understanding has it's own challenges like occlusion, viewpoint variation, deformations, background clutter, etc., dealing with language comes with it's own challenges, starting from what language we are dealing with.
+As image understanding has it's own challenges like occlusion, viewpoint variation, deformations, background clutter, etc. which we saw in both image classification and object detection, dealing with language comes with it's own challenges, starting from what language we are dealing with.
 This is what Natural Language Processing (NLP) field is about.

-Let me jump and tell you about the idea of what is <span class='purple'> Force of RNN </span>.
+Let me jump and give you about the idea of what is <span class='purple'> Force of RNN </span>.
 RNN known as recurrent neural networks or Elman Network are useful for dealing with sequential information.

 <span class='green'>I-know-nothing:</span> Why a new network, can't we just use the old <span class='purple'>[Force of MLP](https://dudeperf3ct.github.io/mlp/mnist/2018/10/08/Force-of-Multi-Layer-Perceptron/)</span> or <span class='purple'>[Force of CNN](https://dudeperf3ct.github.io/cnn/mnist/2018/10/17/Force-of-Convolutional-Neural-Networks/)</span>? for dealing with these sequential information?
 What's so special about sequential information?
 What makes RNN special to dealing with these types of data?

-<span class='red'>I-know-everything:</span> Ahh, as we will see later, indeed we can use <span class='purple'>[Force of CNN](https://dudeperf3ct.github.io/cnn/mnist/2018/10/17/Force-of-Convolutional-Neural-Networks/)</span> for dealing with sequential data but <span class='purple'>[Force of MLP](https://dudeperf3ct.github.io/mlp/mnist/2018/10/08/Force-of-Multi-Layer-Perceptron/)</span> fails to capture relationships found in sequential data.
+<span class='red'>I-know-everything:</span> Aha, as we will see later, indeed we can use <span class='purple'>[Force of CNN](https://dudeperf3ct.github.io/cnn/mnist/2018/10/17/Force-of-Convolutional-Neural-Networks/)</span> for dealing with sequential data but <span class='purple'>[Force of MLP](https://dudeperf3ct.github.io/mlp/mnist/2018/10/08/Force-of-Multi-Layer-Perceptron/)</span> fails to capture relationships found in sequential data.
 There are different types of sequential data (where some sort of sequence is present) like time series, speech, text, financial data, video, etc. These are sequential data are not independent but rather sequentially correlated.
 For e.g. given a sequence, The cat sat on mat.
 Here, from given example we come to a conclusion that cat is sitting on mat.
 So, there is some context, which is nearby values of the data are related to each other.
 This is one example of sequential data and we can see how the context in such sequetial data matters to understand sequences.
 Same can be said for video, audio or any other sequential i.e. sequence involving data.

 - What makes RNN special?